You are referred for tests by your GP (or other healthcare professional) on an urgent suspected cancer referral to rule out cancer

 Is there support to get to the hospital, if it's needed?

-Check your appointment letter or the hospitals website for patient transport information and request further guidance from contact details provided.
+Check your appointment letter or the hospitals website for patient transport information and ask for more guidance, if necessary, from contact details provided.

 - https://www.nhs.uk/nhs-services/hospitals/going-into-hospital/how-to-organise-transport-to-and-from-hospital/